Ophiolit Complex of Monte Ferrato area (Prato, Northern Tuscany).

 The rock mostly consists of ferromagnesian minerals such as clinopyroxene (mainly augite) and feldspar (Ca-rich plagioclase); opaque minerals are present in small amounts.
 Gabbro with olivine is called Olivine Gabbro.
 The type of gabbro containing predominantly ortho-pyroxene (hypersthene) and Ca–plagioclase is known as Norite.

-Gabbro appears as a densely, tough, homogeneous rock showing fairly the same texture and composition throughout the rock mass; it is coarse-grained and usually dark-colored rock (dark grey to greenish black to black) because of the high proportion of ferromagnesian minerals.
+Gabbro appears as a densely, tough, homogeneous rock showing fairly the same texture and composition throughout the rock mass; it is coarse-grained and usually dark-coloured rock (dark grey to greenish black to black) because of the high proportion of ferromagnesian minerals.

 This rock is usually equigranular in texture, and generally coarse grained, with crystals, deeply related to each other, in the size range of 1 mm or greater.